wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

   * Treated similar to the wso2.role claim(read-only, supported by default, etc).
   * Contain groups of a user

-#### Service provider role mapping and IdP role mapping  are restricted to roles
+#### Service provider role mapping and identity provider role mapping restrictions

 Previously IdP and SP role mappings supported mappings having both groups and roles.
 Further explaining, earlier it was possible to add mappings with roles with or without the `Internal/`